-With a focus on translational research and personalized medicine, GHS’ Institute for Translational Oncology Research (ITOR) provides some of the most advanced cancer treatments available anywhere in the world.
+With a focus on translating research to personalized cancer treatment, Prisma Health’s Institute for Translational Oncology Research (ITOR) provides some of the most advanced cancer treatments available anywhere in the world.

-GHS offers patients a unique approach to cancer treatment through its Multidisciplinary Center (MDC) at the GHS Cancer Institute.
-The MDC allows a patient to accomplish in one morning visit what previously may have taken several trips over the course of a few weeks.
+Our Multidisciplinary Center (MDC) brings together a number of specialists and care providers in one place, allowing a patient to accomplish in one morning visit what previously may have taken several trips over a few weeks.